NetFile/campaign-api-client/README.rst

     6. This will be the usual Sync life cycle.
         * However, the Sync Subscription can be Canceled if needed, and the process will begin from scratch

 Included in the project is a script named campaign_api_main.py.
-This script contains example usage of the campaign_api_client.py file by demonstrating the complete process of syncing lobbyist data.
+This script contains example usage of the campaign_api_client.py file by demonstrating the complete process of syncing campaign data.
 This includes.
     - Check system status to verify the Campaign API is available and in a ready state
     - Creates a Sync Subscription
     - Creates a Sync Session for the Sync Subscription.
 This will track whether or not your sync feed is up to date, or if there is more data available to sync